 Major water main breaks do sometimes occur, and they are repaired immediately.
-In July 2010, approximately 40 linear feet of the Willimantic River Wellfield transmission pipeline to the main campus ruptured north of the prison in the Depot Campus, and was repaired.
+In July 2010, approximately 40 linear feet of the Willimantic River Wellfield transmission pipeline to the Main Campus ruptured north of the prison in the Depot Campus and was repaired.
+The entire 16-inch transmission main was subsequently replaced.
 Recent leaks and repairs include the following: